For decades, the tides of consumer sentiment shifted slowly in favor of renewable energy.

 Community solar enables equal access to the benefits of clean energy by allowing individuals and organizations to purchase energy from an offsite solar farm located within their distribution grid.
 This is easier and typically more affordable for individuals than installing rooftop panels, and the solar projects themselves contain the same benefits to landowners and the community as utility-scale solar facilities.

+In states with an available community solar program, if you have an electric bill, you can participate in community solar.
+In short, community solar is the democratization of clean energy.
 Virginia, which has committed to 100% carbon-free electricity by 2045, is in the process of creating its first community solar program.
 In 2020, the General Assembly passed legislation creating a shared solar program that would allow Dominion Energy Virginia customers to purchase power through a subscription in a shared solar facility.
 Initially, the Commonwealth’s program will be capped at 150 MW, with the potential to add 50 additional MW if at least 30% of the enrolled customers qualify as low income.

 By prioritizing program availability to low-income consumers, Virginia is prioritizing energy equity—ensuring that the benefits of solar are shared by all.
 All low-income customers will be exempt from the minimum bill, determined by the utility infrastructure, services, and administrative costs of the program.
 Moreover, because community solar programs typically save consumers money on their electric bills, the program is a small step toward solving economic inequality.